 Help Us Give Rescue Horses a Second Chance

-There are close to 200,000 horses in need of care and shelter.
-That’s why Purina sponsors A Home for Every Horse — a program to help find homes for horses in need.
-Through this sponsorship, we supply participating rescue shelters with the high-quality nutrition developed by the Ph.D.
-Equine Nutritionists at the Purina Animal Nutrition Center.
-To date, we’ve donated more than 400 tons of feed.
+There are close to 200,000 horses in need of care and shelter in the United States.
+That’s why Purina sponsors A Home for Every Horse, a program to help find forever homes for horses in need.
+We supply participating rescue shelters with high-quality nutrition developed by our Ph.D. equine nutritionists at the Purina Animal Nutrition Center.
+To date, we’ve donated more than 600 tons of feed.

 Nutrition is Key to Bringing Rescue Horses Back to Good Health